brimoran/RDataViz/4 Overview of Examples.md

 Table.Rnw

 LaTeX "booktabs" style tables are the way to go for the best looking tables possible.
-A few different R libraries make this possible but I've had the best results with Kable and Kableextra.
+A few different R packages make this possible but I've had the best results with Kable and Kableextra.

 ### Using Kable and Kableextra

 To do.

-The Kableextra library gives really nice results, see:  https://github.com/haozhu233/kableExtra
+The Kableextra package gives really nice results, see:  https://github.com/haozhu233/kableExtra

 Make sure you are using Knitr (i.e. your file should be saved as a .Rnw file).